Smponi/Paper2Anki/README.md

 - Make sure you have **python3** installed.
 - Run `pip install -r requirements.txt`
    to install the packages required to run the script.
+- **IMPORTANT**: If you want to use it on MacOS, make sure you have an uptodate pip version!

 ## Usage